-It is the latest update from the company and the first major one since the launch of iOS 9 in 2015.
-Apple has packaged a tonne of improvements to iOS 10 including updates to Apple Music, News, Mail, widgets, the Lock screen and much more.
+Apple packaged a tonne of improvements in iOS 10 including updates to Apple Music, News, Mail, widgets, the Lock screen and much more.

 The new OS from Apple brings a host of new features, tips and tricks.
 We've worked our way through the operating system in order to help you take advantage of the new stuff and allow you to understand the latest software on your phone.
 We've detailed the new ones from iOS 10 first, but included a number of our favourites and power tips from iOS 9 too so you can get the most from your phone.

 We'll keep an eye on things as new updates roll out, and if you've got any tips of your own that we've not covered, mention them in the comments.

 How to remove the need to press the Home button to unlock your iPhone: By default on Touch ID enabled iPhone and iPads you now have to press the Home button to get to the Home screen.
 You can change this by going to Settings > General > Accessibility > Home Button > and then toggling Rest Finger to Open.
 Now you don't have to press the button any more.

 How to quickly look at your notifications: Simply pick up the phone from an off state and it will wake up showing you all the notifications you've got on the Lock screen.
 To turn this feature on or off go to Settings > Display & Brightness > Raise to Wake.